-A fantastic geographer is somebody who's interested in the world around them, who is committed to work on areas they find tricky, has good enquiry skills and wants to become a more sustainable global citizen.
+A fantastic geographer is somebody who is interested in the world around them, has good enquiry skills and wants to become a more sustainable global citizen.
+Students need to be able to apply basic maths skills, map skills and have an ability to write in PEEL style paragraphs.